com-lihaoyi/scalatags/Readme.md

 ScalaJS
 =======

 ScalaTags now works out-of-the-box with [Scala.js](http://www.scala-js.org/).
-The folder ```scalatags-js``` includes an alternate SBT project that builds with ScalaJS.
+The folder ```js``` includes an alternate SBT project that builds with ScalaJS.

-To use Scalatags with a ScalaJS project, check out this project Just put a source dependency on the the `/scalatags-js` folder from your own project.
+To use Scalatags with a ScalaJS project, check out this project Just put a source dependency on the the `/js` folder from your own project.
 This manual process should improve when ScalaJS's package management story is more mature.

 Why ScalaTags